 - Producing real results in Life

 NLP can affect these changes often extremely fast.

 All of these techniques can be used to work together in coaching sessions.

 First, you will be able to help clients to understand with scientific evidence how their brain works and why they do what they do.
 Through neuroscience coaches will be able to explain, from a scientific point of view the methods and techniques of Positive Psychology, Cognitive Behavioral Therapy, and Neuro-Linguistic Programming.
 When clients understand they will be less resistant to transformational coaching.

 Second, you will be able to help clients to change their limiting thoughts, emotions, and behaviors from a conscious level using Cognitive Behavioral Techniques and subconscious level using Neuro-Linguistic Programming.

-Third, you will also be able to help clients to create transformation by doing only what’s authentic for them and achieve optimal results through Positive Psychology techniques.
+Third, you will also be able to help clients create transformation by doing only what’s authentic for them and achieving optimal results through Positive Psychology techniques.

 Lastly, you will be able to coach clients through the entire process of transformation, in addition, help them to maintain the transformation using Motivational Interviewing.

 Universal Coach Institute’s Transformational Coach Training and Certification program teaches all of the above so that you can help your client create total transformation and so you can stand out as a coach.

 Please click here to learn more: Transformational Coach Training and Certification